How to Get Rs. 30,000 Pension Per Month?

 • After retirement, opt for a Systematic Withdrawal Plan (SWP) to create a regular monthly income.

-• EPF is a joint employer-employee contribution scheme with compounded interest.
+• EPF is a joint employer-employee contribution scheme that earns compounded interest over the years.

-• The maturity amount can significantly fund your retirement needs.
+• The maturity amount can significantly boost your retirement corpus.

-• Generate a steady rental income from property investments.
+• You can generate steady rental income from property investments.

-• Consider maintenance costs, property taxes, and vacancy risks before investing.
+• However, consider maintenance costs, property taxes, and vacancy risks before investing.

 • Long-term holdings in high-dividend stocks or Real Estate Investment Trusts (REITs) can create passive income.